-Indicator Measure Description Components, Metric, Additional Notes Rationale Student Achievement PARCC Approache d Expectation s and above rates in % of students scoring levels 3, 4, and 5 on the NWEA MAP median CGP for one additional year.
-Once the school has two years of MGP data, the school will display MGP and not continue to use NWEA MAP for Student Progress.
+Indicator Measure Description Components, Metric, Additional Notes Rationale Student PARCC % of students two years of MGP data, the school will display MGP and not continue to use NWEA MAP for Student Progress.
 Validation: DC PCSB collects the data and calculates this measure.
 DC PCSB collects the publisher's ASG report to verify the accuracy of the school's submission.
-Components PARCC scores for all campus-level FAY students.
+Components This indicator shows the Achievement Approache d Expectation s and above rates in math and ELA (Grades 3-8) scoring levels 3, 4, and 5 on the PARCC assessment PARCC scores for all campus-level FAY students.
 Number of FAY students tested for the most recent year.
-FAY determined by OSSE and validated by schools. • Calculating the Floor (Grades 3-8) = 3.3rd0% percentile 28 This indicator shows the percentage of students who Approaching College and Career Ready and above on the content on the PARCC. math and ELA (Grades 3- 8) Calculating the Target (Grades 3-8 ELA) = 100.0 Calculating the Target (Grades 3-8 Math) = 100.0 Metric Total # of FAY students scoring levels 3, 4, and 5 on PARCC Math Total # FAY tested OR Total # of FAY students scoring levels 3, 4, and 5 on PARCC ELA Total # FAY tested 100 Note: Outliers are removed prior to calculating the floor and target for the achievement measures, Outliers are any rates that exceed 1.5IQR.
+FAY determined by OSSE and validated by schools. • Calculating the Floor (Grades 3-8) = 3.3rd percentile • Calculating the Target (Grades 3-8 ELA) = 100.0 • Calculating the Target (Grades 3-8 Math) = 100.0 Metric [Total # of FAY students scoring levels 3, 4, and 5 on PARCC Math] × 100 OR [Total # of FAY students scoring levels 3, 4, and 5 on PARCC ELA] × 100 Note: Outliers are removed prior to calculating the floor and target for the achievement measures, Outliers are any rates that exceed 1.5IQR.
 Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.
-Validation: OSSE calculates and validates this measure with schools.

-28 The three-year weighted average is calculated as follows: the most recent year has 50% weight, the previous year has 30% weight, and the year prior to that has 20% weight.

-Indicator Measure Description Components, Metric, Additional Notes Rationale Student Achievement PARCC College and Career Ready Rates in math and ELA (Grades 3-8) % of students scoring levels 4 and 5 on the PARCC assessment Calculating the Floor = 0%3.3rd percentile28 Calculating the Target (Grades 3-8 Math) = (100-90th percentile).25 + 90th percentile28 Calculating the Target (Grades 3-8 ELA) = (100-90th percentile).25 + 90th percentile28 Components PARCC scores for all campus -level FAY students in either grade level math or Algebra 1.
+Validation: OSSE calculates and validates this measure with schools. percentage of students who Approaching College and Career Ready and above on the content on the PARCC.
+Student PARCC % of students Components This indicator captures the Achievement College and Career Ready Rates in scoring levels 4 and 5 on the PARCC assessment PARCC scores for all campus -level FAY students in either grade level math or Algebra 1.
 Number of FAY students tested for the most recent year.
+FAY determined by OSSE and validated by schools. percentage of students who demonstrate College and Career Ready level

+&lt;sup>27 The three-year weighted average is calculated as follows: the most recent year has 50% weight, the previous year has 30% weight, and the year prior to that has 20% weight.

-FAY determined by OSSE and validated by schools.
-This indicator captures the percentage of students who demonstrate College and Career Ready level performance on the PARCC.
-Metric Calculated as with PARCC Approaching College and Career Readiness Total # of FAY students scoring levels 4 and 5 on PARCC Math Total # FAY tested OR Total # of FAY students scoring levels 4 and 5 on PARCC ELA Total # FAY tested Note: Outliers are removed prior to calculating the floor and target for the achievement measures, Outliers are any rates that exceed 1.5IQR.
+Indicator Measure Description Components, Metric, Additional Notes Rationale math and ELA (Grades 3-8) Calculating the Floor = 3.3rd percentile Calculating the Target (Grades 3-8 Math) = 90th percentile Calculating the Target (Grades 3-8 ELA) = 90th percentile performance on the PARCC.
+Metric Calculated as with PARCC Approaching College and Career Readiness \[ \begin{align} \text{Total # of FAY students scoring levels 4 and 5 on PARCC Math} \\ \text{Total # FAY tested} \end{align} \times 100 OR \[ \begin{align} \text{Total # of FAY students scoring levels 4 and 5 on PARCC ELA} \\ \text{Total # FAY tested} \end{align} \times 100 Note: Outliers are removed prior to calculating the floor and target for the achievement measures, Outliers are any rates that exceed 1.5IQR.
 Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.
 Validation: OSSE validates this measure with schools.